duniter/duniter/doc/Protocol.md

 UniversalDividend     | Universal Dividend amount                         | **Optional** UnitBase              | Universal Dividend unit base (power of 10)        | Always in V3, **Optional** in V2
-Issuer                | This block's issuer's public key                  | Always PreviousHash          | Previous block fingerprint (SHA256)               | from Block#1
-PreviousIssuer        | Previous block issuer's public key                | from Block#1 Parameters            | Currency parameters.                              | **Block#0 only**
+Issuer                | This block's issuer's public key                  | Always IssuersFrame          | The size of the frame to look for issuers         | Always IssuersFrameVar       | A counter to increment/decrement IssuersFrame     | Always DifferentIssuersCount | The count of unique issuers of blocks             | Always PreviousHash          | Previous block fingerprint (SHA256)               | from Block#1 PreviousIssuer        | Previous block issuer's public key                | from Block#1 Parameters            | Currency parameters.                              | **Block#0 only**